DavidHe1127/birds-supply-portal/README.md

 ### Issues
 * Failed operation on s3 image upload through api gateway due to failing authentication does not ask users to re-authenticate
-* Switch between routes cause globally-shared component such as notification and side bar remount